CompOmics/compomics.github.io/peptide-shaker/_posts/2015-09-29-releasenotes.md

 ---

+**Changes in PeptideShaker 1.0.5 (September 29.
+2015):**

+ * FEATURE IMPROVEMENT: Made sure that the default PTM scoring is the same for both the GUI and the command line.
+ * FEATURE IMPROVEMENT: Cleaned up the GUI for handling the PTM score selection.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.9.

+---

 **Changes in PeptideShaker 1.0.4 (September 27.
 2015):**

  * BUG FIX: Fixed a bug in the mzIdentML export required to be compatible with the next Skyline release.